Enter Bird's Name in Search Box:

 The eiders adapt to the arctic regions and cold waters they live in.
-They have very fine plumage known as eider down.
+They have very fine plumage, known as eider down.
 These birds have some of the most colourful and contrasting plumage of all the birds in North America.
-Identified by their large bills, The King Eider is identified by its large bill which give it a most unusual look, featuring an enlarged bill in breeding season.
+Identified by their large bills, the King Eider is identified by its large bill which gives it a most unusual look, featuring an enlarged bill in breeding season.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.